yc541/Project-AWARE/README.md

 Here are some examples of the coverage maps generated using the Mask R-CNN building detection and path profile results from WISDM:
 ![Fig8](https://user-images.githubusercontent.com/8125847/121217618-f01d9280-c879-11eb-8421-70dbd84dbf42.png)

+If you have access to wireless coverage planning tools other than WISDM, modify line 251 in TestAP.py

+    ap_names, avis, avi_comb = wisdm_checkavi(latlon)

+to call your coverage planning tool API to check coverage for the building edge latlon points provided by Mask R-CNN.